 As she reaches the halfway point of her San Jose, Calif., Campus educational experience, Stephanie Johnson has figuratively (and literally) gone “the extra mile” to promote Palmer Chiropractic and help advance the chiropractic profession.

-The Goleta, Calif., native has already ventured to Washington, D.C., (twice!) as a West Campus delegate for the American Chiropractic Association (ACA) National Chiropractic Legislative Conference (NCLC) in Washington, D.C.; to Texas, as the West Campus delegate for the 2010 World Congress of Chiropractic Students (WCCS), and, to Brazil, as one of three West delegates to attend the 2011 WCCS event; and to Newport, Rhode Island, to attend the 2010 “House of Delegates” meeting, where Stephanie was named SACA National Chair.
+The Goleta, Calif., native has already ventured to Washington, D.C., (twice!) as a San Jose, Calif., Campus delegate for the American Chiropractic Association (ACA) National Chiropractic Legislative Conference (NCLC) in Washington, D.C.; to Texas, as the West Campus delegate for the 2010 World Congress of Chiropractic Students (WCCS), and, to Brazil, as one of three West delegates to attend the 2011 WCCS event; and to Newport, Rhode Island, to attend the 2010 “House of Delegates” meeting, where Stephanie was named SACA National Chair.

 A certified yoga instructor, Stephanie enjoys dancing, snowboarding, camping and traveling.
 Her athletic achievements include running in the Nike women’s half-marathon as well as full marathons in Las Vegas and Santa Barbara.
 She also participated in last summer’s ASG/Sports Council 5K Fun Run fundraiser.

 Her athletic interests, coupled with her desire to share her passion for health and fitness with others, so they, too, can achieve their health and fitness goals, are part of what motivated her to pursue a chiropractic career.

 “My decision to pursue chiropractic stems from exploring every health/medical profession career I have fancied, and being deeply attracted by the excitement and passion that only emanates from career talks involving chiropractic,” says Stephanie, who is now chairing a mentorship committee for the World Congress of Chiropractic Students to increase global membership for the organization.